 Accumulation Shares shares which accumulate their income.

-Administration Agent Northern Trust Global Services SE

-ADR American depositary receipt, a negotiable

-security issued by a US depository bank and traded on a US exchange that represents a specified number or a fraction of underlying shares of a non-US company and affords the right to obtain the foreign stock it represents.

-Articles the articles of incorporation of the Company as

-amended from time to time.
+Administration Agent Northern Trust Global Services SE ADR American depositary receipt, a negotiable security issued by a US depository bank and traded on a US exchange that represents a specified number or a fraction of underlying shares of a non-US company and affords the right to obtain the foreign stock it represents.
+Articles the articles of incorporation of the Company as amended from time to time.
 Base Currency in relation to a Fund, the currency specified as such in the Fund's details in Appendix III.
 Benchmark a point of reference against which the performance of a Fund may be measured, listed for each Fund in "Appendix III - Fund Details".
 The degree of correlation with the Benchmark may vary from Fund to Fund, depending on factors such as the risk profile, investment objective and investment restrictions of the Fund, and the concentration of constituents in the Benchmark.
-Benchmarks used in the calculation of performance fees, where applicable, are stated in respect of each relevant Fund in "Appendix III - Fund
+Benchmarks used in the calculation of performance fees, where applicable, are stated in respect of each relevant Fund in "Appendix III - Fund Details".
+Business Day unless otherwise provided in the Fund's details in Appendix III, a Business Day is a day on which banks in Luxembourg are fully open for business.
+Business Hours 9:00 to 18:00 CET СЕТ Central European Time CHF Swiss Franc Company Artemis Funds (Lux) Company Accounting Currency EUR CSSF Commission de Surveillance du Secteur Financier (Luxembourg Financial Sector Supervisory Authority) CSSF Circular 14/592 the CSSF Circular 14/592 relating to the Guidelines on the European Securities and Markets Authority (ESMA) on ETFs and other UCITS issues.

-Details".

-Business Day unless otherwise provided in the Fund's details in

-Appendix III, a Business Day is a day on which banks in

-Luxembourg are fully open for business.

-Business Hours 9:00 to 18:00 CET

-CET Central European Time

-CHF Swiss Franc

-Company Artemis Funds (Lux)

-Company Accounting Currency EUR

-CSSF Commission de Surveillance du Secteur Financier

-(Luxembourg Financial Sector Supervisory Authority)

-CSSF Circular 14/592 the CSSF Circular 14/592 relating to the Guidelines on the European Securities and Markets Authority the time by which applications to subscribe for or redeem Shares must be received in order to be processed on a Dealing Day.
-Unless otherwise specified in a Fund's details in Appendix III, 13:00 CET on a Dealing Day.

-(ESMA) on ETFs and other UCITS issues.

-Dealing Cut Off

-Dealing Day